JCSDA/spack-stack/README.md

 * [UCAR Joint Center for Satellite Data Assimilation (JCSDA)](https://www.jcsda.org/)
 * [Earth Prediction Innovation Center (EPIC)](https://epic.noaa.gov/).

-Spack-stack is a fork of the [spack](https://github.com/spack/spack) repository.
+Spack-stack is a thin layer around a fork of the [spack](https://github.com/spack/spack) repository.
 Spack is a community-supported, multi-platform, Python-based package manager originally developed by the Lawrence Livermore National Laboratory (LLNL).
 Spack is provided as a submodule to spack-stack so that a stable version can be referenced.
 For more information about spack see the [LLNL project page for spack](https://computing.llnl.gov/projects/spack-hpc-package-manager) and the [spack documentation](https://spack.readthedocs.io/en/latest/).